-In order to discontinue monitoring you must notify DEQ in writing and maintain supporting documentation in your Stormwater Pollution Prevention Plan.
-This includes an explanation as to why these pollutants are not related to your industrial activity and data that shows any pollutants in your discharge are caused by background sources.
-(See Part 7.2.3 of OKR05 Multi-Sector General Permit).
-For additional information regarding sampling guidance review EPA’s Monitoring and Sampling guide at https://www.epa.gov/sites/production/files/2015-11/documents/msgp_monitoring_guide.pdf
+In order to discontinue monitoring, you must notify DEQ in writing and maintain supporting documentation in your Stormwater Pollution Prevention Plan.
+This includes an explanation as to why these pollutants are not related to your industrial activity and data that shows any pollutants in your discharge are caused by background sources. (see Part 4.2.3 of OKR05 permit).
+For additional information regarding sampling guidance review EPA’s Monitoring and Sampling guide at https://www.epa.gov/sites/default/files/2015-11/documents/msgp_monitoring _guide.pdf

 How long do I need to keep all of our stormwater records?